freeCodeCamp/freeCodeCamp/guide/english/android-development/core-components/index.md

 * onRestart():

 > Called after your activity has been stopped, prior to it being started again.
-Always followed by onStart()
+Always followed by onStart().

 * onStart():